-Kindred's research shows parents and carers want practical support and advice at the very first contact point when seeking help.
+Belongside Families' research shows parents and carers want practical carer support and advice at the very first contact point when seeking help.
 In response, we are designing interactive training for allied health workers working with children from birth to eight years old with disability or developmental delay.